 The selection convention for the Waterford City East and Tramore-Waterford City West electoral areas took place on 17th February 2018.
 Selection conventions for Dundalk South and Dundalk Carlingford (as reported on the Talk of the Town website (19th February 2019)), as well as Kinnegad, took place on 18th February 2018.

-The selection convention for the Rathfarnham-Templeogue electoral area took place on 20th February 2019, while the Clonmel and Trim selection conventions took place on 19th February 2019.
+The selection convention for the Rathfarnham-Templeogue electoral area took place on 20th February 2019 (Lynn McCrave was added to the ticket in late March 2019, while Cllr.
+Conor McMahon was also added to the party ticket in early April 2019), while the Clonmel and Trim selection conventions took place on 19th February 2019.
 Selections conventions for the Kells and Glencullen-Sandyford electoral areas took place on 21st February 2019.
 The selection convention for Athy also took place on 21st February 2019, as reported by the Kildare Nationalist (6th March 2019).

 As reported on the Galway Advertiser (21st February), Clodagh Higgins was added as a second candidate on the party’s ticket for Galway City West, joining Cllr.
 Pearse Flannery.
 As reported by the Anglo Celt (21st February 2019), three candidates were also added across the three different electoral areas in Co.
 Cavan; Shirley Hall, Thomas (T.P.)
 O’Reilly and Sean McKiernan.

 The selection convention for the Swinford electoral area took place on 25th February 2019, as reported on the Midwest Radio website (26th February 2019).